Difference Between Licensing and Franchising

 Degree of Control

-- The licensee is governed by the licensor’s terms of use as prescribed in the licensing agreement for the licensed product.
-Licensor, however, has no autonomy over the business of the licensor
+- The licensee is governed by the licensor's terms of use as prescribed in the licensing agreement for the licensed product.
+The licensor, however, has no autonomy over the licensor's business.

-- Franchisor exercises enormous control over the business of the franchisee in terms of quality of service provided, marketing & selling strategies, etc.
+- The franchisor exercises enormous control over the franchisee's business regarding the quality of service provided, marketing and selling strategies, etc.

 Process

 - Licensing is governed by a licensing agreement, which involves a one-time transfer of property or rights for a fee.
-There is no technical support or assistance provided by the licensor in most cases.
+The licensor provides no technical support or assistance in most cases.

-- Franchising is governed by an elaborate agreement specifying the responsibilities & duties of both the parties involved.
-The franchisor assists in setting up the service provider with adequate skill & knowledge to emanate its brand to the customers
+- Franchising is governed by an elaborate agreement specifying the responsibilities and duties of both the parties involved.
+The franchisor assists in setting up the service provider with adequate skill and knowledge to emanate its brand to the customers.

 Comparative Table